oracle-livelabs/sprints/analytics/sprint-oac-nlg-pt/oac-nlg.md

-# How do I create a language narrative of my visualizations in Oracle Analytics Cloud (OAC)?
+# Como criar uma language narrative das minhas visualizaçõpes em Oracle Analytics Cloud (OAC)?

-Duration: 1 minute
+Duração: 1 minute

 Oracle Analytics Cloud has powerful augmented analytics capabilities.
 For example, with Natural Language Generation, the underlying machine learning algorithm can give you a natural language explanation of your visualizations with just a click of a button.